ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 #### http://www.travel.htb

-The webpage displayed seems to be a static webpage with non-functional links, nothing interesting.
+The webpage displayed seems to be a static webpage with non-functional links, nothing useful for us.

 ![website1](/assets/img/Posts/Travel/website1.png)

 #### http://blog.travel.htb

 The blog site contains several functional links and reveals its running WordPress instance at footer of the site.
-A welcome message hints us to check out `new RSS feature coming blog-dev team` which is our next enumeration target.
+A welcome message hints us to check out `new RSS feature coming from blog-dev team` which is our next enumeration target.

 ![website2](/assets/img/Posts/Travel/website2.png)

-Before moving ahead to our Virtual host, I decided to run `gobuster` to discover hidden files and directories associated with this site, unfortunately it didn't return anything useful.
+Before moving ahead to our next vhost, I decided to run `gobuster` to discover hidden files and directories associated with this site, unfortunately it didn't return anything useful.

 ```shell
 cfx:  ~/Documents/htb/travel